 As Australians are living longer and longer, we also want to spend our extended lifespans healthy and active.
 The proactive nature of this technology is one way to assist that goal.
 You could lead the way of wearable healthcare technology and self-reporting in Australia, and improve the country’s golden years.

-Learn the skills you’ll need to be an industry leader and make your great ideas a reality by undertaking our Online Master of Healthcare Leadership.
+Learn the skills you’ll need to be an industry leader and make your great ideas a reality by undertaking our Online Master of Healthcare Leadership or MBA in Health Services Management.
 You may even graduate after just one year of part-time study (depending on the amount of advanced standing you qualify for), so you can start changing lives before you know it.

 Speak to one of our Student Enrolment Advisors to find out more.
 We’re available Monday to Friday on 1300 589 882.